sallymmx/testgit/readme.txt

 this is a git test, you know.
 One more
 Two more
-git tracks changes of files.
+git tracks changes of files
+test a branch.